 Halloween Chocolate Bark

-Halloween is one of a fun time of year to get a little bit playful in the kitchen, and this Halloween Chocolate Bark is the ultimate easy, last-minute treat for the kids (and adults too!).
+Halloween is the perfect time to get playful in the kitchen and this Halloween Chocolate Bark is the ultimate easy, last-minute treat for kids - and adults too!

 chocolate, halloween, candy, lollies, bark, sweets, treats, dessert, party food